leonsoft-kras/DbSync/README.md

 You need:
 - Qt 5 (v.5.11 and higher)
 - compiler: MinGW, GCC, Microsoft Visual C++
-- libraries for working with the database: oracle, postgresql
+- libraries for the database handling: oracle, postgresql